OfflineIMAP/offlineimap/docs/doc-src/API.rst

 .. autoexception:: offlineimap.error.OfflineImapError
    :members:

-   This execption inherits directly from :exc:`Exception` and is raised on errors during the offlineimap execution.
+   This exception inherits directly from :exc:`Exception` and is raised on errors during the offlineimap execution.
 It has an attribute `severity` that denotes the severity level of the error.